Skip to content

 Gloucestershire and the Cotswolds

-Enjoy the Old Lodge play area at Dyrham Park where youngsters can play on climbing equipment, balance beams, a log tunnel, and play kitchens.
+Discover the Old Lodge play area at Dyrham Park where youngsters can play on climbing equipment, balance beams, a log tunnel, and play kitchens.
 Inside the house there are interactive ways to explore, from 17th-century hats and wigs to try on to replica object to feel.
-Nature explorers can discover wild animal carvings in the woodland play area at Newark Park, with animal carvings that were designed specially for Newark and feature a number of wild animals to spot including an owl, mice and deer.
+Nature explorers can discover wild animal carvings in the woodland play area at Newark Park, with animal carvings that were designed specially for Newark and feature a number of animals to spot including an owl, mice and deer.
 At Woodchester Park, follow the wooden rounds along the grassy paths and take time in nature.
-See what plants, birds and animals you can spot, take some time cloud gazing and have fun exploring.Family adventures in Gloucestershire and the Cotswolds
+See what plants, birds and animals you can spot.
+Take some time cloud gazing and have fun exploring.Family adventures in Gloucestershire and the Cotswolds

 Where will you visit next?